dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

 * Call `__enter_armor__` to restore code object of function before executing each function
 * Call `__exit_armor__` to obfuscate code object of function after each function return

-See :ref:`How to Obfuscate Scripts`
+More information, refer to :ref:`How to Obfuscate Scripts` and :ref:`How to Run Obfuscated Scripts`

 Key Points to Use Obfuscated Scripts
 ------------------------------------